Humanist photography: United States

-The movement is in marked contrast to the contemporaneous ‘art’ photography of the USA, which was a country less directly exposed to the trauma that inspired the humanist philosophy.
-Nevertheless, there too ran a current of humanism in photography, first begun in the early 20th century by Jacob Riis, then Lewis Hine, followed by the FSA and the New York Photo League [see the Harlem Project led by Aaron Siskind] photographers exhibited at Limelight gallery.
+The movement is in marked contrast to the contemporaneous ‘art’ photography of the USA, which was a country less directly exposed to the trauma that inspired the humanist philosophy, though its photographers were exposed to examples of the genre from Europe.
+Justin Spring, reviewing in Aperture a 1997 Cartier-Bresson show at Bruce Museum, remarks on his 1935 visit to exhibit at Julien Levy Gallery, followed by a year studying film with Paul Strand.
+Of Bresson's exhibited series from a return trip from New York to Los Angeles in 1947 Spring writes: The show may tell us less about America, however, than it does about Cartier-Bresson: the evolution of his light-handed style, and his consistent preoccupation with humanist themes...The tone is decidedly cosmopolitan if, curiously enough, somewhat foreign.
+Individuals strike stereotypically “Gallic” poses and gestures; the bony limbs and haggard features of the gesticulating crone wearing the Stars and Stripes in Fourth of July, Cape Cod, 1947, recalls the expressive quality of a character in a Daumier lithograph.
+There are occasional lapses in comprehension as well: Cartier-Bresson seems in search of a European bourgeois street culture that doesn’t exist in the States.Nevertheless, there too ran a current of humanism in photography, first begun in the early 20th century by Jacob Riis, then Lewis Hine, followed by the FSA and the New York Photo League [see the Harlem Project led by Aaron Siskind] and The Family of Man photographers who exhibited at Limelight gallery.

 As in France, the picture press was instrumental in disseminating humanist photography.
 Books were published such as those by Dorothea Lange and Paul Taylor (An American Exodus, 1939), Walker Evans and James Agee (Let Us Now Praise Famous Men, 1941), Margaret Bourke-White and Erskine Caldwell (You Have Seen Their Faces, 1937), Arthur Rothstein and William Saroyan (Look At Us,..., 1967).
 The seminal work by Robert Frank, The Americans published in France in 1958 (Robert Delpire) and the USA the following year (Grove Press), the result of his two Guggenheim grants, can also be considered an extension of the humanist photography current in the USA which had a demonstrable impact on American photography.

-In spite of the Red Scare and McCarthyism in the 1950s (which banned the Photo League) a humanist ethos and vision was promoted by The Family of Man exhibition world tour, and is strongly apparent in W. Eugene Smith's 1950s development of the photo essay, street photography by Helen Levitt, Vivian Maier et al., and later the work by Bruce Davidson (incl. his East 100th Street), Eugene Richards, and Mary-Ellen Mark from the 50s into the 90s.
+In spite of the Red Scare and McCarthyism in the 1950s (which banned the Photo League) a humanist ethos and vision was promoted by The Family of Man exhibition world tour, and is strongly apparent in W. Eugene Smith's 1950s development of the photo essay, street photography by Helen Levitt, Vivian Maier et al., and later the work by Bruce Davidson (incl. his East 100th Street) and who in 1956 had made early work in Paris, Eugene Richards, and Mary-Ellen Mark from the 50s into the 90s.
 The W. Eugene Smith Award continues to award humanitarian and humanist photography.